matthewfeickert-proposals/bssw-fellowship-program-application-2025/application.md

 As GPU based workflows are notoriously difficult to share the exact environment specifications of, this will provide a huge reproducibility benefit.

 ### What broader community impact do you foresee from your efforts?
 (1000 - 1500 characters).

+> We value work that has broader community impact: the potential to benefit society and contribute to the achievement of specific, desired societal outcomes, including but not limited to: inclusion, STEM education, public engagement.

 ```
 $ wc --chars wc.txt